 HACSB continues to work towards the development of the fourth phase of Arrowhead Grove.
 The financial structure to fund this phase is currently being developed.
-HACSB has secured funds from several partners and now is working towards a Low Income Housing Tax Credit application.
-As such, HACSB plans to use its Public Housing related MTW funds towards gap financing for this phase of development.
+HACSB has secured funds from several partners and was awarded Low Income Housing Tax Credits in December 2024.
+As such, if needed HACSB plans to use its Public Housing related MTW funds towards gap financing for this phase of development.
 The completion of this fourth phase will take the total unit count to 412 compared to the original 252 units on the site.
+A copy of the Restore/Rebuild Conversion Plan for Arrowhead Grove Phase IV is included as an exhibit in this Plan.

-HACSB has also converted its entire Public Housing portfolio under the Rental Assistance Demonstration program.
+HACSB has also converted its entire Public Housing portfolio under the Rental Assistance Demonstration program save one unit.
 HACSB will continue to use the reserves established via this conversion to continue annual physical needs work at the properties.

-FY 2024/2025:
+FY 2025/2026:

 While future increments of Capital Fund are no longer available, HACSB's major Public Housing redevelopment efforts continue in Redlands (AMP 150, sites 19-01, 8 & 9) where the second phase, Valencia Grove Phase II, new construction will add 104 units of affordable housing to the site to complement the 85 units completed in 2016.
-Construction of that project commenced in January 2023.
+Construction of that project commenced in January 2023 and is slated for completion in August 2025.
 We are utilizing an innovative financing structure to support this development, including a variable rate taxable bond issue leveraged with HACSB and Housing Partners I, Inc. (HPI) equity secured through the refinancing of various portfolio properties.
 The financing structure provides us with a more flexible rent revenue stream with which we intend to fund future housing development.
-A copy of the Faircloth to RAD Conversion Plan is included as an exhibit in this Plan.